-The Company paid to Rodman, the placement agent for the financing, a cash fee equal to \$200,000 and issued warrants to purchase 192,931 shares of its common stock (having an exercise price of \$0.75 and which expire March 31, 2016) in consideration for their advisory services with respect to the financing pursuant to the placement agency agreement between Rodman and the Company.
-Rodman is entitled to registration rights with respect to the shares of common stock issuable upon exercise of these warrants.
+The Company paid to the placement agent for the financing a cash fee equal to \$200,000 and issued warrants to purchase 192,931 shares of its common stock (having an exercise price of \$0.75 and which expire March 31, 2016) in consideration for their advisory services with respect to the financing pursuant to the placement agency agreement.
 The cash fee was recorded as a reduction of gross proceeds received.
 The estimated fair value of the warrants issued to the placement agent was \$112,096 and was recorded as a component of stockholders' equity.